linkerd/linkerd/linkerd/docs/config.md

 `/delegator.json` | given `path`, `dtab`, and an optional `namespace` param, return the delegation tree `/logging.json` | currently configured loggers and log levels

-Note that in addition to a default set of admin endpoints, linkerd plugins may dynamically add their own endpoints.
+Note that in addition to a default set of admin endpoints, Linkerd plugins may dynamically add their own endpoints.

 HTTP Identifier Endpoints (running on `httpIdentifierPort`):